 This course takes students through the virtual (computer) development of a plot of land.
-Students learn about site selection and discovery, soil, surveying, zoning and codes, architectural styles, etc.
+Students learn about site selection and discovery, soil, surveying, zoning and codes, architectural styles, etc This course is a weighted credit.

-FAMILY & CONSUMER SCIENCES EDUCATION
+FAMILY AND CONSUMER SCIENCES EDUCATION